Structure and accomplishment

 - ECON9050 - Mid-term evaluation (ph.d. workshop) in the third semester

-Normally, admitted candidates will have only one obligatory course left to take.
-For such candidates, that obligatory course will constitute 10 ECTS, while optional courses will amount to 29 ECTS, for a total of 45 ECTS.
+Normally, admitted candidates will have only one obligatory course left to take in addition to the obligatory research seminar.
+For such candidates, that obligatory course will constitute 8 ECTS, the research seminar will constitute 6 ECTS, while optional courses will amount to 21 ECTS, for a total of 45 ECTS.
 Candidates who have more than one obligatory course left when admitted, will have correspondingly fewer ECTS left for optional courses.

 Recommended plan of education